I hope you’ll agree with me when I say: an engineer’s life is not possible without a good laptop… or is it?

 You can get some idea with the following table that how much difference can be between the manufacturer rating and practically in the life.

 Battery run-time cheat-sheet

-I want to say that don’t stress out about your laptop – just make sure that matches your needs and style of usage.
+I just want to say, don’t stress out about your laptop – just make sure that matches your needs and style of usage.

 If you’re always on the go, don’t buy a big heavy laptop like 17″.
-And on the other hand, if you are looking for the powerful gaming rig into the compact body, don’t think about the small laptops like 13″ or 14″.
+On the other hand, if you are looking for the powerful gaming rig into the compact body, don’t think about the small laptops like 13″ or 14″.

 If you have any questions about these laptops, comment down below for me, I’ll get back to you quickly.

 ABOUT NOOTAN KUMAR